Norwegian Air books $1.5 billion charge as it seeks fresh start

-OSLO (Reuters) - Norwegian Air booked a charge of 12.8 billion crowns ($1.5 billion) in the fourth quarter for its plans to cut its fleet and cancel aircraft orders, the budget airline said on Friday.
+OSLO (Reuters) - Norwegian Air booked an impairment charge of 12.8 billion crowns ($1.5 billion) in the fourth quarter as it cancelled a major Airbus order and plans to shrink its current fleet to avoid bankruptcy.

 Norwegian received protection from bankruptcy late last year in both Norway and Ireland, where most of its assets are registered, and it aims to come out of its restructuring process with fewer aircraft and less debt.

-“We are doing everything we can to emerge as a more financially secure and competitive airline with an improved customer offering,” Chief Executive Jacob Schram said.
+“We are doing everything we can to emerge as a more financially secure and competitive airline with an improved customer offering,” Chief Executive Jacob Schram said on Friday.

 “As soon as Europe begins to reopen, we will be ready to welcome more customers on board.”